Temerty Faculty of Medicine ↗ MD Program ↗

 You cannot be evicted without cause

-Ontario landlords must serve a formal notice (N4 for non-payment, N12 for own-use, etc.) and apply to the Landlord and Tenant Board (LTB) — they can't change locks, shut off utilities, or pressure you to leave.
-If a landlord tries any of that, contact the LTB immediately.
+Ontario landlords must serve a formal notice (N4 for non-payment, N12 for own-use, etc.) and apply to the Landlord and Tenant Board (LTB).
+They can't change locks, shut off utilities, or pressure you to leave.
+If a landlord tries any of that, contact the LTB.

 Roommates and "rooming house" units